“Space…the final frontier….”

 All of that was just filler of course.
 Anchoring all of that were the reruns.
 Always, the reruns.

-Back then, before VCRs, DVD, iTunes or NetFlix, you had to wait for your favorite episodes to cycle back around in the rotation.
-I watched the series on a little black and white television and its crappy little antenna as the show was broadcast on a low-power local UHF station in Tampa.
+Back in those far off days of Yesteryear which was the setting for my childhood, you had to wait for your favorite episodes to cycle back around in the rotation on one of your local TV stations.
+I watched the series on a little black and white television and its crappy little antenna as the show was broadcast on a low-power local UHF channel in Tampa.
 Depending on the time of day and prevailing weather conditions, I might not always get a decent picture.
 If I was out in the boonies somewhere–like my aunt’s house–I might have to fiddle with the antenna throughout the episode, and as often as not I might be forced to choose between having a picture or having sound.

 Today, of course, I have Star Trek literally at my fingertips: Blu-rays on the shelf or episodes streaming over the internet, and I even have my favorite episodes stored on my phone.
 Then there are the books (Fun fact: I’ve written a few of those, in case you were wondering), comics, role-playing games, computer games, toys, models, websites, and pretty much anything you’d care to name.
 Star Trek is everywhere.
 Hold up a picture of the original Enterprise or Kirk and Spock, and most people will know what you’re talking about.

-Star Trek looks pretty dapper for 54.
-Enjoy your cake.
+Speaking of years?
+Star Trek looks pretty dapper for 55.
+Enjoy your cake, everybody.